Tour Discounts and Visitor InformationChimney Rock2021-02-16T16:06:03+00:00

 Active military with I.D. receive 15% off an Audio or Guided Tour.

-No agency passes are accepted with the exception of the Access Pass and the Interagency Senior Pass (50% off a guided or audio guided tour for the pass holder and spouse.)
+No agency passes are accepted with the exception of the Access Pass and the Interagency Senior Pass (50% off a guided or audio guided tour for the pass holder.)

 Schools groups are complimentary.
 Please call the CRIA office at (970)731-7133 to make reservations.